Insights

 III · The Verifiability Gap

-Enterprise workflows have none of this.
+Most enterprise work has little of this.
 The “right answer” depends on context the model can’t see, and the feedback loop runs in weeks or quarters.
-Sometimes never.
+Sometimes it never arrives clearly.

-When an agent drafts an email to a customer, what's the test?
-When it reconciles a financial entry, what's the type check?
-When it triages a support ticket and resolves it, what's the assertion that says correct?
+Many enterprise workflows don't have those same properties.
+When an agent drafts a customer email, what is the unit test?
+When it reconciles a financial entry, what is the type check?
+When it resolves a support ticket, what is the assertion of correctness?

 Figure 02 / why the curves diverge